 This Tomato Basil Pasta recipe is great for busy weeknights.
-Once the pasta is cooked, dinner is DONE!
-15 minutes is all that you need, folks.
-Now who doesn’t love that?!
+The heat from the pasta warms the rest of the dish.
+15 minutes is all you need, folks.
+Now, who doesn’t love that?!

-This is a family favorite recipe.
-I have been making this Tomato Basil Pasta for over 15 years and it’s always a win!
+I have a great family favorite recipe for you today!
+I have been making this tomato basil pasta for over 15 years now.

 I’ve made this tomato basil pasta for…